WebHiveOS/WebHive/README.md

 3. **Browser Persistence Modes:**
    - **Default Mode (CHROME_PERSISTENT_SESSION=false):**
-     - Browser opens and closes with each AI task
+     - The browser opens and closes with each AI task.
-     - Clean state for each interaction
+     - Provides a clean state for every interaction.
-     - Lower resource usage
+     - Consumes fewer system resources.

    - **Persistent Mode (CHROME_PERSISTENT_SESSION=true):**
-     - Browser stays open between AI tasks
+     - Keeps the browser open between AI tasks.
-     - Maintains history and state
+     - Retains history and session state.
-     - Allows viewing previous AI interactions
+     - Enables reviewing previous AI interactions.
-     - Set in `.env` file or via environment variable when starting container
+     - Can be configured in the .env file or set as an environment variable when launching the container.

 4. **Viewing Browser Interactions:**
-   - Access the noVNC viewer at `http://localhost:6080/vnc.html`
+   - Open the noVNC viewer by navigating to: [`http://localhost:6080/vnc.html`](http://localhost:6080/vnc.html)
-   - Enter the VNC password (default: "vncpassword" or what you set in VNC_PASSWORD)
+   - Enter the VNC password (default: `"vncpassword"` or the value set in `VNC_PASSWORD`).
-   - Direct VNC access available on port 5900 (mapped to container port 5901)
+   - Direct VNC access is available on port **5900**, mapped to container port **5901**.
-   - You can now see all browser interactions in real-time
+   - This allows you to monitor all browser interactions in real time.

 5. **Container Management:**
    ```bash